LightTag/user_guide/source/managing/dataset/data_formats.rst

 You can also upload data as a CSV or TSV file.
 That would look just like the table above.

 ..
 DANGER::
-   Some systems output CSVs that are subtely malformed.
+   Some systems output CSVs that are subtly malformed.
 While rare, this can lead to malformed data.
    If you do use a CSV format, preview your data during dataset upload

    .. figure:: ./img/previewDatasetButton.png